 Do not allow the logger to be even partially immersed in water.
 Keep the connectors either mated with a waterproof plug or cover, when exposed to weather.
-Protect the inside of the logger from damp, rain etc., when changing the batteries out of doors.
+Protect the inside of the logger from damp, rain etc.

-It is advisable to replace the silica gel pack inside the battery compartment each time the batteries are changed, or at least once a year.
+It is advisable to replace the silica gel pack inside the enclosure at least once a year.
 The gel pack can be refreshed by warming in an oven above 100 deg C for an hour to drive off the water.
 Remove from the oven and place in a small air tight container to cool until it is reinstalled in the logger.

-4.0 CONNECTIONS
+5.0 CONNECTIONS